Chesapeake Bay Retriever

 Where They Want To Live

-Chessies need wide open spaces, clear expectations, and a confident human leader.
-Waterfront homes are ideal, but any setting with jobs to do—retrieving, agility, training drills—can work.
-They’re not city dogs or fans of chaotic households.
+Chesapeakes need wide open spaces, calm energy, and a confident human who knows how to lead.
+Waterfront homes are ideal, but any setting with structure and purpose—retrieving drills, agility work, obedience training—can meet their needs.
+They’re not built for city living or chaotic households.

 Dating Profile

 Strong, silent, and soaked from the river.
 I’m not here to entertain—I’m here to commit.
-If you’ve got land, water access, and a no-nonsense approach to loyalty, let’s get to work.
+If you’ve got land, water access, and a no-nonsense approach to loyalty, we’ll get along just fine.
+I thrive on purpose, respect quiet strength, and believe in earning trust the old-fashioned way—through action.
+Let’s get to work.

 Things To Know